-If your boat is 20 years old or has seen salt water,
+If your boat is around 20 years old or has seen salt

-your lifelines could use some help.
-Maybe age and
+water, your lifelines may need some help.
+Maybe age

-ultra violet light has destroyed the plastic coating on
+and ultra violet light has destroyed the plastic

-your lifelines leaving wire exposed to the elements.
+coating on your lifelines leaving wire exposed to the

-Or salt water has had its turn and has caused
+elements.
+Or salt water has had its turn and has

-take a closer look, because some of these systems
+Regardless, take a closer look, because some of

-look awful.
-I've seen everything from broken wires,
+these systems look awful.
+We have seen everything

-string, and dog chain used for lifelines.
-Not
+from broken wires, string, and dog chain used for

 Care and Maintenance of Sailboat Winches